Rolf Harris trial: Daughter's 'anger over allegations'

 "So you keep saying," was the prosecutor's retort.

 On his third day in the witness box, Mr Harris said his daughter had not confronted him "face to face" but over the telephone when the friend told her of the alleged offences several years after they are said to have taken place.

 In cross examination, Prosecutor Sasha Wass QC asked Mr Harris why he did not tell his daughter that nothing happened with her friend until she was 18.

 However, Mr Harris said he could not remember what he told his daughter during that conversation.

 The prosecutor said Bindi Harris was "beside herself with shock" when she found out what was alleged, which Mr Harris agreed had been the case.

 He added: "I don't recall her being angry with me in person but I recall her breaking some paintings I had given her so I assumed she was very angry."

 Giving evidence for the defence, a friend of Bindi's told the court the Harris family were "warm with each other - very loving, very cuddly, very giggly".

 Lonneke Broadribb, Bindi's friend from primary school into their teens, said Mr Harris had never behaved inappropriately towards her or made her feel uncomfortable.

-She said he would greet people with a "big cuddle or a kiss" but that it was affectionate; not sexual.'All lies'
+She said he would greet people with a "big cuddle or a kiss" but that it was affectionate; not sexual.